 6 questions to ask yourself when planning a hiking vacation in the Highlands of Scotland

-The trouble with planning a hiking vacation in Scotland is that you are almost spoiled for choice and there’s no way you can fit everything in to one vacation.
+The trouble with planning a hiking vacation in Scotland is that you are almost spoiled for choice.
+There’s no way you will be able to fit everything in to one vacation.

-1. Do you cherry pick and head for Skye, Ben Nevis and Glen Coe and gamble on the weather?
+1. Do you cherry pick?
+Head for Skye, Ben Nevis and Glen Coe?
+You’ll have to gamble on the weather?

-The scenery on Skye and around the west coast of Scotland is remarkable from the road and has inspired movies such as “Brave”.
-The draw is understandable but the disadvantage is that for Scotland some destinations are touristy and unusually busy with other visitors.
+The scenery on Skye and around the west coast of Scotland is remarkable from the road.
+It has inspired movies such as “Brave”.
+The draw is understandable but the disadvantage is that for Scotland it can be “touristy”.
+It will be unusually busy with other visitors.
 If you’re looking for a quiet experience of Skye when you have a chance to enjoy the scenery without the crowds, you’ll need to consider taking the time to explore there out of the main tourist season.
-April, May and September are the best times to head over there as you have a high chance of good weather and certainly in the spring months, a low to non-existent chance of encountering the dreaded midges.
+April, May and September are the best times to head over there.
+You have a high chance of good weather and a low to non-existent chance of encountering the dreaded midges.

 2. Can you afford the time to explore one of the waymarked long distance routes?

-In recent years, particularly since the Land Reform Act (2003), there has been public money available to develop both local and national paths across Scotland which has resulted in a proliferation of way marked long distance routes.
+In recent years, particularly since the Land Reform Act (2003), there has been public money available to develop paths across Scotland.
+This has resulted in a proliferation of way marked long distance routes.
 The Land Reform Act (2003) formalised the right of access to all land in Scotland, whether privately or publicly owned.
 Access rights are for outdoor recreation, for crossing land and water, and for some educational and commercial purposes.
 Exercising access rights, and managing access land, must be done responsibly.

-The most well-known of the long distance routes is the the West Highland Way, but there are many others from the Speyside Way (the one to do if you’re in to whisky).
-The most recently mapped route which is less formally organised is the Cape Wrath Trail described by Cameron McNeish as: “It’s the sort of long distance route that most keen walkers dream of.
+The most well-known of the long distance routes is the the West Highland Way, but there are many others like the Speyside Way (the one to do if you’re in to whisky).
+Another recently mapped route which is less formally organised is the Cape Wrath Trail.
+This trail is described by Cameron McNeish as: “It’s the sort of long distance route that most keen walkers dream of.
 A long tough trek through some of the most majestic, remote and stunningly beautiful landscape you could dare imagine.”
 You can research more details here: http://www.capewrathtrail.co.uk/foreward.htm There is also a recently published map by Harvey maps covering the area involved.